jdhenke/celestrium/README.md

 The attributes will be available to the plugin instance, even in the constructor.

 The **constructor** is optional, and will be provided a single argument - the value for it's URI key in the dictionary passed to `celestrium.init`.
-These are typically things which are specific to an impelementation.
+These are typically things which are specific to an implementation.

 To use your plugin, you are required to call `celestrium.register` with the class definition as the argument.
 This allows you to reference your plugin by it's URI in `celestrium.init`.